-In the Cayman Islands, the Pfizer-BioNTech vaccine is now available to children aged 12-15.
+In the Cayman Islands, the Pfizer-BioNTech vaccine is now available to anyone over the age of 12.
 But with all the news coverage and global uncertainty over the last 18 months, it’s understandable that there may be hesitation or questions around getting your children vaccinated.

 Before taking your child to the vaccination clinic or speaking to a healthcare professional, it’s important for parents to explain the vaccine’s importance, correct any misinformation, and address any fears their children may have.